co1313/AdventofCode/README.md

 # Advent of Code

-Solutions to the [Advent of Code](https://adventofcode.com/)(AoC) progamming puzzles.
+This repository contains my solutions to the [Advent of Code](https://adventofcode.com/) (AoC) programming puzzles.

-Each year contains 25
-days, each with 2 puzzles which get progressively harder.
+Advent of Code is an annual event consisting of 25 days, with two puzzles per day that gradually increase in difficulty.

+## Repository Contents

-So far this repository contains:
+Currently, this repository includes:

-- 2025 c++
+- 2025 — C++ solutions
-- 2024 day 1 c++
+- 2024 — Day 1 (C++)

-To run the puzzle code you will need an input file.
-The author or AoC asked to not share the puzzle inputs.
-So to run you will need to gather your own inputs from the website.
-Create a new folder for the day you wish to run called `input` and name your input file `input.txt` and place it in the input folder.
+## Running the Solutions

+Each puzzle requires an input file.
+Per the request of the Advent of Code authors, puzzle inputs are not shared in this repository.

+To run a solution:

+1. Obtain your personal input from the Advent of Code website.
+2. In the folder for the day you want to run, create a directory named `input`.
+3. Place your input file inside that directory and name it `input.txt`.

+Once the input file is in place, you can compile and run the corresponding solution.